wrightmat/dnd-hyrule/docs/_ref/races/Hylian.md

 ### Hylian Traits

-**Ability Score Increase.** Your ability scores each increase by 1.
+**Ability Score Increase.** Two different ability scores of your choice increase by 1.

 **Age.** Hylians reach maturity at age 17 and live until they are around 80 years old.